RunSi/DEVWKS-2601/README.md

 It is developed as the next-generation Cisco mainstream automation infrastructure, is compatible to existing tooling & infrastructure, and is officially endorsed by Cisco executive team.

-Further information on pyATS can be found on [DevNet](https://developer.cisco.com/site/pyats/)

 ## The Lab